JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/04-Monad-State.md

     Tuple theString theInt -> do
       log $ "theString was: " <> theString  -- "3"
       log $ "theInt was: " <> show theInt   -- 8

+unwrap :: forall a.
+Identity a -> a unwrap (Identity a) = a

+runState :: forall s a.
+StateT s Identity a -> s -> Tuple a s runState (StateT f) initialState = unwrap $ runStateT f initialState

+runStateT :: forall s m a.
+StateT s m a -> s -> m Tuple a s runStateT (StateT f) initialState = f initialState
 ```

 ## Laws